 Welcome

-B-Human is currently one of the best teams in the RoboCup Standard Platform League and won the world championship ten times as well as thirteen regional championships.
+B-Human is currently one of the best teams in the RoboCup Standard Platform League and won the world championship eleven times as well as fourteen regional championships.
 It is a collegiate project at the Department of Computer Science of the University of Bremen and the DFKI research area Cyber-Physical Systems.

 Next